PatternsTechGit/PT_AngularForms/README.md

 ```
 ## Step 6: Angular Form HTML
 Add code in `app.component.html`.
 First control is a dropdown that is bind to azure active directory users through `onAdUserSelect` method of `app.component.ts` class.
-Other input fields of account are bind as two way binding to `account` model.Input fields also have built in angular validators applied some of are:
+Other input fields of account are bind as two way binding to `account` model.\
+Input fields also have [built-in](https://angular.io/api/forms/Validators) angular validators applied, some of are:
 * required
 * minlength
 * maxlength

+If any input control is in error state then angular form would also be in error state.
 ```ts
 <form class="example-container" (ngSubmit)="onSubmit()" #accountForm="ngForm" novalidate>
   <div class="row">